jhaker/nodejs-msbuild/README.md

 2. no longer requires "configuration"
 3. no longer requires "publishProfile"

-NOTE:  "sourcePath" is required if the "configuration" and "publishProfile" are not defined
+"sourcePath" is required if the "configuration" and "publishProfile" are not defined
 ```

-####ISSUES/ERRORS
+# FAQ
-ERROR:
+How do I resolve error MSB8020?

 `C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\V120\Microsoft.Cpp.Platform.targets(64,5): error MSB8020: The build to
 ols for Visual Studio 2012 (Platform Toolset = 'v110') cannot be found.`

-FIX:
+Answer:
-either include overrideParams(`--msvs_version=2012`) or update your csproj files
+include overrideParams(`--msvs_version=2012`) or update your csproj files